Easy Chicken Wings on a Blackstone Griddle

 I absolutely love chicken wings on the griddle.

-The wings get a beautiful char on all sides, and they cook quickly and evenly without any of the hassles of a charcoal grill.
+The wings develop a beautiful char on all sides, and they cook quickly and evenly without any of the hassles associated with a charcoal grill.

-There are so many sauces and flavors you can combine to make every batch unique.
-One of my favorite options for a quick week night dinner is to finish the grilled wings with store-bought barbecue sauce like our Smoke Kitchen Mustard BBQ Sauce.
-It’s smoky, tangy, and full of flavor, making it the perfect sauce for these Blackstone wings.
+There are numerous sauces and flavors that you can combine to make every batch unique.
+One of my favorite options for a quick weeknight dinner is to finish the grilled wings with store-bought BBQ sauce.

 Ingredients you’ll need